swiftlang/swift/docs/HowToGuides/GettingStarted.md

 > **Note**
-> A seamless LLDB debugging experience requires that your `build-script` invocation for Ninja is tuned to produce build rules for the [debug variant](#debugging-issues) of the component you intend to debug.
+> A seamless LLDB debugging experience requires that your `build-script` invocation for Ninja is tuned to generate build rules for the [debug variant](#debugging-issues) of the component you intend to debug.

 * <p id="generate-xcode">